JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 Attacker inherits MFA-satisfied session context
 ```

-This demonstrates why MFA alone does not eliminate session theft risk.

-The attacker did not need to defeat MFA again if they could reuse an already-authenticated session.
+MFA authenticated the user correctly.
+The attacker did not bypass it, race it, or phish a code for reuse.
+They took the artifact MFA produces.

+The consequence is that MFA does not need to be defeated again.
+An already-authenticated session carries its own proof of authentication, which is why the later consent flow produced no suspicious sign-in event.

 ---

-## 3. Why Application Ownership Changed the Incident
+## 3. Application Ownership as Privilege

-The compromised user had retained ownership of a legacy application.

-Application ownership is security-sensitive because owners can influence the configuration of the application they control.
+An application owner can modify the configuration of the application they own, including adding credentials.

-That creates a different privilege path than traditional Entra directory roles.

-A review focused only on roles such as:
+That is administrative capability, but it is not a directory role.
+A privileged-access review that enumerates:

 - Global Administrator
 - Privileged Role Administrator

-could miss a dangerous application owner.
+- Application Administrator

+returns nothing for an owner relationship, because no role was assigned.

-The investigation later confirmed a second ownership relationship:
+The relationship confirmed here:

 ```text
 <ROGUE-APP-NAME>